How to Check SSL Certificate Expiration Date Using OpenSSL

 Ensuring the security of your website involves more than just implementing protective measures; it requires ongoing vigilance, especially when it comes to your SSL certificate.
 An expired SSL certificate can lead to browser warnings, loss of customer trust, and a significant drop in your search engine rankings.
 To avoid these issues, it's crucial to regularly check the expiration date of your SSL certificate.

 Professionals in the IT realm understand the dire consequences of neglecting this essential task.
-This article will demonstrate how to check your SSL certificate expiration date using the OpenSSL command, a necessary skill to keep your website secure and trustworthy.
-Follow this guide to ensure that your SSL certificates are always up-to-date, preventing potential disruptions and maintaining user confidence.
+This article demonstrates how to check your SSL certificate expiration date using the OpenSSL command, a necessary skill to keep your website secure and trustworthy.
+Follow this guide to ensure your SSL certificates are always up-to-date, preventing potential disruptions and maintaining user confidence.

-OpenSSL command to check SSL Certificate Expiration Date
+Using OpenSSL to Check SSL Certificate Expiration Date

-Checking the expiry date of an SSL certificate is crucial in order to avoid service interruptions and maintain website security.
+Regularly checking the expiry date of an SSL certificate is essential to prevent service interruptions and maintain website security.
 OpenSSL is a robust tool that can help IT professionals manage this task efficiently.

 $ openssl s_client -connect watchsumo.com:443 -servername watchsumo.com </dev/null 2>/dev/null | openssl x509 -noout -dates